-(f) Each education program shall report any evidence of academic dishonesty, dismissal, or termination from an EMS education program due to evidence of academic dishonesty or positive drug screen results, to the OEMS within 5 business days.
+(f) Each education program shall report any evidence of academic dishonesty, dismissal, or termination from an EMS education program due to evidence of academic dishonesty or positive drug screen results for any currently licensed EMSP in the program.
+Action may also be taken against an associate or employee of an EMS education program who knowingly neglects to notify the OEMS of such.
 Evidence of academic dishonesty, dismissal, or termination from a program may result in disciplinary action or license revocation by the OEMS.
 This includes any EMSP, student, or associate or employee of an EMS education program who knowingly participates in academic dishonesty.